-Appropriate personnel must be trained to assure that they know the emergency procedures outlined in the emergency plan [49 Title 49, CFR §192.615(b)(2)].
-Any individual who transfer liquid propane, or who perform maintenance on propane gas systems must complete refresher training at least every 3 years (NFPA 58 §4.4).
-Maintain training records.
+Appropriate personnel must be trained to assure that they know the emergency procedures outlined in the emergency plan [Title 49, CFR §192.615(b)(2)].
+Any individual who transfers liquid propane, or who performs maintenance on propane gas systems must complete refresher training at least every 3 years (NFPA 58 §4.4).
+Operators must maintain training records.